Guide to the Charles Bailey Reed scrapbooks and photographs, 1914-1924 and undated, bulk 1918-1919

 Most loose material removed to ephemera, newspapers, postcards, and print material folders.

 Black-and-white prints typically measure 2 1/4 x 3 1/8, or 2 3/4 x 4 1/2 inches, wikth a handful of small panoramic prints.
-Original envelopes with titles of contents are retained in the folders along with the prints.
-A few prints are captioned on the backs.
+Original envelopes with titles of contents are retained with their prints.
+Many photographs are captioned on the backs.
 Place names include Avignon, Cannes, Fontainebleu, Marseilles, Paris, Alsace, Rheims, Verdun, and Evacuation Hospital Number One, Sebastopol Barracks, Toul (Lorraine).
 The significance of "Kershaw," written on one envelope of prints, may refer to Kershaw Park on Canandaigua Lake in upstate New York.

 Includes views of a three-masted ship, a lake, Charles Reed on board a vessel, a city pier or quay, and an unidentified large mechanical shop.
 Envelope advertises a business in Central Valley, N.Y.